How to Get a Passenger Transport for Non-Emergency Cases Business License in Dubai

 Flexi-desk or office lease costs within the free zone

-Annual licence renewal fees, which should be built into the business plan from year one
+Annual license renewal fees, which should be built into the business plan from year one

 It is advisable to confirm current fee structures directly with Dubai South Business Hub Free Zone, as package pricing is subject to periodic revision.